Wuvist/lcpc/lcpc.typ

 Comparing to by income level, although the segments are evenly distributed, but audience may hard to project themselves into corresponding group.
 One may think they belongs to "middle-income", when while they are actually among the top 20% earners.
 Or the opposites may also happen.

 Segmenting by dwelling type on the other hand, provides a clear cut of who should belong to each segment.
-The SG LCPC by type of dwelling @sg_household_by_dwelling has been striped off household with sole member of age 65+ and segmented by household#[It's also possible to form another LCPC analysing this group alone, the data is available in HES].
+The SG LCPC by type of dwelling @sg_household_by_dwelling has been striped off household with sole member of age 65+ and segmented by household#[It's also possible to form another LCPC focusing this group alone, the data is available in HES.
+I will exam in future study.].

 Quick findings from this LCPC:
 - All LCP below 1: no household face deficit